Electric company cars

 - Step 3: follow the process for each car, including the employee as the main driver

 - Step 4: our team will review your booking for a quick approval check, and contact the main driver to arrange a delivery date

 - Step 5: your employees will enjoy their new EVs, and your business will enjoy the benefits

-- Step 6: once you’re ready for the subscription to end, simply give us 30-day notice – we’ll then arrange to collect the car from the main driver
+- Step 6: once you’re ready for the subscription to end, simply give us 30 days’ notice in line with your minimum term – we’ll then arrange to collect the car from the main driver

 Our top picks for electric company cars